 First, make sure the photo has the exposure you want.
 Otherwise, adjust some of the settings until the photo is well exposed.

-Once you’ve got the exposure you are looking for, if you don’t like the resulting photo or you haven’t achieved the effect you want, adjust the aperture and/or shutter speed and/or ISO values by applying the reciprocity law.
-You can do the calculations on your own (section 7) or use the PhotoPills exposure calculator again.
+Once you've got the exposure you are looking for, if you don't like the resulting photo or you haven't achieved the effect you want, adjust the aperture and/or shutter speed and/or ISO values by applying the reciprocity law and compensating if necessary with the ISO.

 Adjusting the EV on camera

 All DSLR and mirrorless cameras have a tool to compensate the exposure (±EV).
-This setting allows you to increase or decrease the exposure calculated by the camera in a series of stops (or fractions of stop).
+This setting allows you to increase or decrease the exposure at which the camera meter centers in a series of stops (or fractions of stop).

-For example, if you select +1/3EV, the camera will overexpose your photo in one third of a stop.
+For example, if you select +1/3EV, the camera will center the meter at one third of a stop measured exposure.

 I'll explain it in depth in section 14, but I anticipate you that it's a very useful tool in many situations since it allows you to give a little more (or less) light to the image:

-- When you use the automatic mode P.
+- When you use the automatic mode P (section 13).

-- When you use the semi-automatic modes of Aperture Priority (A or Av) or Shutter Speed Priority (S or Tv).
+- When you use the semi-automatic modes of Aperture Priority (A or Av) or Shutter Speed Priority (S or Tv) (section 13).